September 1971 Popular Electronics

 - are reaching a high degree of sophistication.
 In their role of deceiving the enemy,

-decoys use various ways of changing the radar image: reflectors, Luneberg lenses, tuned
+decoys use various ways of changing the radar image: reflectors, Luneberg lenses,

-is made of layers of dielectric and conducting materials in the
+The Luneberg lens is made of layers of dielectric and conducting materials in the

 shape of a large candy "jawbreaker."
 The lens is insensitive to the direction of

 designed for one frequency is not effective at another.

 The purpose of decoys carrying tuned delay lines, travelling wave tubes, or active

-radar devices is to receive the main bang pulse from an enemy radar, modify its shape
+radar devices is to receive the main bang pulse from an enemy radar, modify its

-of apparently clean returns.
+in the profusion of apparently clean returns.

 Another countermeasure approach uses sheer brute signal strength.
 The attack

 The advent of satellites and ballistic missiles has sparked an intensive investigation

 of radar cross sections to permit identifying the intruder long before he can put

 his countermeasure devices in operation.

 Even with these latest approaches to RCS, we still do not have an accurate "photograph"

 of the vehicle, but it is possible for the trained analyst to visualize the target.

-Fig. 5 - Three types of commonly used methods of creating radar cross
+Fig. 5 - Three types of commonly used methods of creating

-that don't reflect the radar.
+on lines that don't reflect the radar.